A popular crypto analyst says that Bitcoin (BTC) will defy all traditional theories of its market cycles next year.

 Used to be part of majority.”

-At time of writing, Bitcoin is trading at $16,798.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Bitcoin is trading at $16,798.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action